Find Affordable College Courses

 Concentrations Within Public Administration & Social Service

-The following public administration and social service concentations are available at University of La Verne.
+If you plan to be a public administration & social service major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from University of La Verne.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded